 Defining Translational Research in Tufts CTSI Priority Program Areas

-includes stakeholders and/or community members as authentic and active partners in all aspects of research.
+SCE includes stakeholders and/or community members as authentic and active partners in all aspects of research.
 This includes: identifying research needs and priorities, hypothesis development, study design, implementation, analysis, and/or results dissemination.
 Research that only includes participants based on affiliation or participation in a stakeholder or community group that is the target of research is not considered stakeholder- and community-engaged research.
-Stakeholders include (7 Ps of Stakeholders):
+Stakeholders include (the 7 Ps of Stakeholders):

 - Patients, their families, communities, and the public

 - Principal Investigators

 Incorporating the perspectives of diverse stakeholders requires meaningful connections, collaboration, and full engagement of all team membership, which we term “broadly-engaged team science.”
 Broadly-engaged team science enhances clinical and translational research relevance and impact, provides the public with a greater return on its investment in research, and promotes public engagement and trust in science.

 Integrating Special Populations addresses health disparities or translational research gaps involving: 1) children, 2) elders, 3) minority or underserved populations (e.g., differences in racial, ethnic, gender, or socio-economic status); 4) people living in rural vs. urban environment; 5) pregnant women; 6) survivors of childhood diseases that are transitioning to adult care; 7) people with disabilities; and 8) “hard-to-reach” groups that are often impacted by health disparities.